subinoybiswas/RishiGPT/README.md

 The configuration options for RishiGPT are in server.js and you need to add an environment varriable.

-- `API_KEY`: Your OpenAI API key for authentication added in the environment varriable o fyour system.
+- `BARD_API_KEY`: Your OpenAI API key/BARD API key for authentication added in the environment varriable o fyour system.
-- `temperature`: Controls how creative the model is. (upto 1.0)
+- `temperature`: Controls how creative the model is. (upto 1.0)(For GPT 3.5)
-- `max_tokens`: Determines the maximum number of tokens to generate in the completion.
+- `max_tokens`: Determines the maximum number of tokens to generate in the completion.(For GPT 3.5)

 ## Backend API